 Towards Equality: Culture and Education in Dialogue

-However, there are pioneers in this area as well: individuals who advocate for accessibility, form initiatives, launch projects, and implement practical examples of how accessibility can be achieved in cultural and educational institutions.
-In Germany, due to active awareness and the efforts of many engaged individuals, there is substantial experience, research, and temporary measures available.
+As always, there are pioneers in this area—people who advocate for accessibility, form initiatives, launch projects, and implement practical examples of how accessibility can be successfully achieved in cultural and educational institutions.
+In Germany, in particular, there is a wealth of experience, studies, and exemplary measures due to an active engagement with the topic.
 This is where our project comes in.

-We aim to bring together the already established pilot initiatives and experts in accessible culture and education, supplemented by an infrastructural perspective, with people in Armenia who manage cultural and educational institutions and regularly face the issue of accessibility.
-The goal is to provide inspiration, exchange experiences, and discuss potential solutions.
+We aim to connect established pilot initiatives and experts in accessible culture and education, complemented by an infrastructural perspective, with individuals in Armenia who lead cultural and educational institutions and regularly grapple with the issue of accessibility.
+The goal is to provide inspiration, facilitate the exchange of experiences, and discuss potential solutions.

 Dr. Christiane Schrübbers is a museum educator and consultant for inclusion and accessibility in cultural institutions and museums.
 Since 1981, she has been involved in training museum guides and developing methods that address the needs of people with disabilities.
 Her projects include organizing tactile tours, sign language tours, and adapting museum texts into easy-to-read formats.
 She was also responsible for creating the “Checklist for Accessible Exhibition Design.”
 In her work, Dr. Schrübbers actively involves people with disabilities as “experts in their own right” in advising and reviewing the accessibility of exhibitions.